Skip to main content

 • Null Hypothesis: The proportion of "white" dogs among dogs is equal to the proportion of "white" pets in the overall population.

-• Alternative Hypothesis: The distribution of "white" dogs among dogs is greater than the proportion of "white" pets in the overall population.
+• Alternative Hypothesis: The proportion of "white" dogs among dogs is greater than the proportion of "white" pets in the overall population.

 Since the alternative hypothesis is of the form "A is greater than B," the test statistic should measure signed difference rather than absolute difference.